What To Blog About On An ECommerce Website

 Make your posts easy to find

 After writing these awesome posts, your audience needs to be able to find them.
 At a minimum, put a link to your main blog page in your navigation menu.
 This gives visitors easy access to all your posts in one place.
 We recommend putting it all the way to the right, next to your Contact page, or all the way to the left.
+If you don’t have room in your main menu, place your blog link in a prominent place in the footer.
+That way, it still shows up on every page of your site, but won’t clutter the navigation at the top of the page.

 Actively promote your content